FHantke/brave-browser-wiki/sccache-for-faster-builds.md

 7. `launchctl list` to check your service is launched or not

 This will basically just ping sccache once a minute to keep it alive (or restart it it died).

-Taken from https://bravesoftware.slack.com/archives/C7VLGSR55/p1521752407000424 and other notes (thanks [@bridiver](https://github.com/bridiver), [@darkdh](https://github.com/darkdh))